Hiking & Backpacking

 To go backpacking means that you pack all of your necessary supplies into your bigger pack for overnight multi-day self-supported trips in the wilderness.
 Everything that is on the packing list for your camp session does not come backpacking with us.
 There is a separate Alpenguide backpacking packing list that leaves off a lot of the clothing and toiletry items that are on the session packing list.
-You’ll only bring the essentials and share group things like toothpaste, sunscreen and bug spray, making your load as light as possible.
+You’ll only bring the essentials, making your load as light as possible.
 While backpacking you will carry your own pack, part of your group’s tent, personal snacks given to you, and group food.
 A packed backpack will weigh about 25-45 pounds, depending on your size and ability.
 We aim for about a third of your body weight.

 We all pack our packs together, running through the slimmed down packing list and helping you get your pack packed correctly with all the weight distributed evenly throughout the pack.
 We'll leave all extra gear, worries and conveniences behind as we rise above our own expectations and find ease in becoming an outdoor Adventuress!

 At the trailhead we will teach you how to properly put on and take off your backpack.
 We’ll teach you how to use all the different straps on your backpack that help adjust your pack so that it is as comfortable as possible, with most of the weight from the backpack resting on your hips not your shoulders.
 Your shoulders carry very little of the weight, if any.